 Illustration: Dharmdas, Manre Royale d’Aubusson

-WaltWenger Premium Member almost 10 years ago
+WaltWenger Premium Member about 10 years ago

 I’m pleased to see that Bill is an aficionado of some of the more refined pleasures of the day, to-wit: croquet.
 How he managed to plant those hoops into the floor of his bedchamber, however, mystifies.